ciaranmcnulty/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 <blockquote>"If you decide that it's not worth finishing, do you stop, or do you drag yourself through it?
 If you stop, do you *really* stop, or do you leave the book partly finished, as a nagging chore in the back of your mind?"</blockquote>

+Just remember that finishing a bad book is a waste of time and motivation.
+On the other hand, a great book is a window to a world you could never have found on your own.
+You still need to get out the door and discover that world.
+But that, dear reader, is out of reach for any book, and for this blog post.

 **What are your reading tips?**